iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `5.0.0` |

 #### Features
-* Commands: On, Off, Toggle, On with Timed Off
+* **Command Controls**: Includes "On", "Off", "Toggle", and "On with Timed Off" commands.
+* **Power Outage Configuration**: Configures the state after a power outage (options include "Power On", "Power Off", and "Restore previous state").
-* Brightness control: Set brightness level, Start/Stop brightness level change, Step brightness level up/down
+* **Brightness Control**: Allows setting of brightness level, starting/stopping brightness level change, and stepping brightness level up/down.
-* Color temperature (CT) control: Set color temperature, Start/Stop color temperature change, Step color temperature up/down
+* **Color Temperature (CT) Control**: Enables setting of color temperature, starting/stopping color temperature change, and stepping color temperature up/down.
-* Configure what happens after a power outage (Power On, Power Off, Restore previous state)
-* Configure brightness level when turned on (Always the same fixed value, Restore last level)
+* **Brightness Configuration**: Configures brightness level when turned on (options include "Always the same fixed value", and "Restore last level").
-* Pre-staging: Set brightness level when the lights are off (and they stay off).
-When the lights are turned on, they will start at the specified level.
+* **Pre-staging**: Allows setting of brightness level and color temperature when the lights are off (and they stay off).
+When the lights are turned on, they will start at the specified level/temperature.
-* Pre-staging: Set color temperature when the lights are off (and they stay off).
-When the lights are turned on, they will start with the specified color temperature.
-* Health status: online / offline
+* **Health Status**: Indicates whether the device is online or offline.
-* Refresh light state on demand
+* **Refresh Light State**: Refreshes light state on demand.
-* Can be member of Zigbee groups
+* **Zigbee Group Membership**: The device can be a member of Zigbee groups.
+This allows for efficient management of multiple devices.

 #### Known Issues
-* Color temperature and brightness level can be set together if the "Transition time" is 0 (or left blank in the UI); if a transition time is specified, only the color temperature is applied.
+* **Color Temperature and Brightness Level**: These can be set together if the "Transition time" is 0 (or left blank in the UI); if a transition time is specified, only the color temperature is applied.

 #### Tested devices
 * LED2101G4: Tradfri Bulb E14 WS Globe 470lm